Sailing InstructionsSailing Instructions - 2022

 These sailing instructions are for races run at Shanklin Sailing Club.
-They do not effect Sprint 15 Association events.
+They do not affect Sprint 15 Association events.

-1 - Races will be sailed under the IYRU rules, prescriptions of the RYA, the rules of the class concerned, except where modified by these sailing instructions.
+1 - Races will be sailed under World Sailing rules, prescriptions of the RYA, the rules of the class concerned, except where modified by these sailing instructions.

-2 - The course or courses will be displayed on the course blackboard in the Club House at least 15 minutes before the start signal.
-However, if the course needs to be changed, this will be conveyed to the Hon.
-Starter and all participants before the 5 min start signal of the new course.
+2 - The course or courses will be displayed at least 15 minutes before the start signal.
+However, if the course needs to be changed, this will be conveyed by the Hon.
+Starter to all participants before the 5 min start signal.

 3 - Start times for the races are: